Kitchen knife: Bread knife

 In 1893, one was exhibited at the World's Columbian Exposition in Chicago by the Friedrich Dick company of Esslingen, Germany.
 One design was patented in the United States by Joseph E. Burns of Syracuse, New York.
 His knife had sections of grooves or serrations, inclined with respect to the axis of the blade, that form individual small cutting edges which were perpendicular to the blade and thus cut without the excessive normal pressure required of a scalloped blade and without the horizontal force required by positive-raked teeth that would dig into the bread like a wood saw.
 There were also sections of grooves with the opposite direction of inclination, separated by a section of smooth blade, and the knife thus cut cleanly in both directions in both firm and soft bread.

-An offset bread knife 'doglegs' the handle above, but parallel to the blade — rather than in-line with it, although some are angled — providing clearance for the user's knuckles.
+An offset bread knife 'doglegs' the handle above, but parallel to the blade − rather than in-line with it, although some are angled − providing clearance for the user's knuckles.
 This design makes it easier for the user to cut fully through the loaf without using an awkward grip, angling and 'see-sawing' the blade, or needing to position the knife handle over the edge of the counter or cutting board.
-While fairly specialized and unnecessary for most kitchens (and breads), the offset design is well-suited for high-volume/'production' work where much bread - particularly e.g. crusty loaves of baguette-type bread — is cut regularly and/or over long periods, to reduce fatigue.
-An alternative seen mostly in Europe is a baguette "chopper" or "guillotine" — not properly a knife, and prone to produce more of a "crushing" cut depending on the bread — but serving the same function.
+While fairly specialized and unnecessary for most kitchens (and breads), the offset design is well-suited for high-volume/'production' work where much bread − particularly e.g. crusty loaves of baguette-type bread − is cut regularly and/or over long periods, to reduce fatigue.
+An alternative seen mostly in Europe is a baguette 'chopper' or 'guillotine' − not properly a knife, and prone to produce more of a 'crushing' cut depending on the bread − but serving the same function.

 Butter knife

 A butter knife is small and stiff-bladed with a broad round tip and have a dull cutting edge.
 They are typically thought of more as serving-ware (used more as part of a table setting), to be used by diners to serve and/or spread butter or other soft spreadable foods, i.e. soft cheeses or jams, than as a kitchen or food preparation tool.

 A modern variant that is intended for food preparation is the 'sandwich spreader' or palette knife, having a broad, flexible, almost spatula-like tool, with a rounded end and sometimes one serrated edge, similar to that used by pastry chefs to ice cakes.
-This is useful for spreading butter, mayonnaise, and other similar 'spreads' or dressings — pâté, ham spread, sandwich 'salad' toppings like egg salad, chicken salad, etc. — on bread.
+This is useful for spreading butter, mayonnaise, and other similar 'spreads' or dressings − pâté, ham spread, sandwich 'salad' toppings like egg salad, chicken salad, etc. − on bread.

 Palette

-A palette knife has a long, wide, and flexible thin blade with a rounded tip and is used for spreading pastes and semi-liquid food — e.g. icing over a cake.
-This knife can also be used to remove baked items from the baking tin to transfer to a cooling rack and in cooking, in the place of a spatula, to flip items in a skillet.
+A palette knife has a long, wide, and flexible thin blade with a rounded tip and is used for spreading pastes and semi-liquid food − e.g. icing over a cake.